wazo-platform/wazo-doc/source/upgrade/15.12/asterisk_13.rst

 List of Known Bugs And Limitations
 ==================================

-List of known bugs and limitations that comes with the upgrade to asterisk 13:
+List of known bugs and limitations for asterisk 13:

 * when direct media is active and DTMF are sent using SIP INFO, features code (e.g. \*0 to hangup) are not working properly
 * when using SCCP phones, the connected line information on the phones are not updated after a transfer

-These bugs and limitations will eventually be fixed.

 Changes Between Asterisk 11 and 13